nongnoochr/covid-buddy/devpost_project.md

 ##### Documentation
 The [Healthcare Locator documentation](https://docs.healthcarelocator.com/index.htm#t=index_1.html) is still evolving.
 I started going over this documentation during the beginning of this hackathon and encountered a few issues while developing this project where some of those issues were already fixed, and some of them are still open.
 For example,
 * (Fixed) Incorrect information about the cdn's path
-* Insufficient information in different areas.
+* Insufficient information in multiple areas.
   * There is very little information about how to programmatically customize the SDK UI or update its state
   * There is no information about a url to make a GraphQL query or a playground as well as how to to specify a subscription key to a request